© Martinmark | Dreamstime.com

-In addition to CFS, a number of other fatigue-related conditions, such as fibromyalgia, post traumatic stress disorder, and some types of depression, are associated with stress and a poorly functioning HPA axis.
+In addition to chronic fatigue syndrome, a number of other fatigue-related conditions, such as fibromyalgia, post-traumatic stress disorder, and some types of depression, are associated with stress and a poorly functioning HPA axis.
 Other conditions related to HPA axis dysfunction and associated with adrenal fatigue symptoms include:

 - Anorexia nervosa

 - Obsessive-compulsive disorder

 - Central obesity (metabolic syndrome)

 - Premenstrual tension syndrome